Faculty & Staff

 The School of Human Ecology houses a Didactic Program in Dietetics (DPD) as well as a Dietetic Internship (DI).

-- In 2017, seven DPD students applied to dietetic internships, with five being accepted.
-This acceptance rate (71%) is above the national average (56%)
+- In 2018, eight DPD students applied to dietetic internships with 7 being accepted.
+This acceptance rate is (88%) is above the national average (61%)

 The School of Human Ecology also houses a Family and Child Studies Program.
 Although the national organizations do not release test results data, graduates are eligible to pursue the following certifications: